 Actually the composition class should meet a Written Communication Learning Outcome requirement of which there are four.
 It does not meet an Area of Knowledge requirement or a Curricular Theme requirement.

 Developmental Skills Requirements

 The faculty determined that to be successful in biology courses students need to be able to read at a particular level.
 Therefore, until students complete developmental reading they should not take a biology class.

 Transfer and Advance Placement (AP) Credit

 WSSU processes AP Credit just like transfer credit.
 If the university received the score from the College Board, the course should appear on the student’s WSSU on-line transcript.
-Once the credit is accepted by WSSU, the credit will satisfy the Area of Knowledge and/or the Learning Outcome just like the course the credit is replacing.
-For example, the General Education guidelines state that, “if students have taken the AP English Language Writing test, and they score a 3 or above, they do not need a Level I composition course.”
-Therefore the AP credit would satisfy a Written Communication requirement as this is what a Level I composition class satisfies.
-It does not satisfy an Area of Knowledge requirement because WSSU composition classes do not satisfy any Area of Knowledge requirement.
+Once the credit is accepted by WSSU, the credit will satisfy the Area of Knowledge just like the course the credit is replacing.
+For example, the General Education guidelines state that, “if students have taken the AP General Psychology and they score 3 or above, they do not need a Social Behavorial science course.

 NOTE: For most medical schools, AP tests in biology, chemistry, and physics do not fulfill the premedical requirements.
 Most medical schools require that biology, chemistry, and physics be taken in college.